Fees on Polymesh

-Fees charged for all transactions on Polymesh.
-They are a product of the transaction size (in bytes) and the complexity of the transaction, but otherwise charged regardless of the functionality used in a transaction.
-Fee payment is split at a 4:1 ratio between the Network Treasury and the block-creating Node Operator.
+Fees charged for transactions on Polymesh are the product of transaction size (in bytes) and the complexity of the transaction, but otherwise charged regardless of the functionality used.
+Fee payment is split at a 4:1 ratio between the Network Treasury and block-creating node operator.

-Charged for certain types of native functions (e.g. reserving token ticker); set by the Polymesh Governing Council.
-Fee payment is split at a 4:1 ratio between the Network Treasury and the block-creating Node Operator.
+Protocol fees are charged for certain types of native functions (e.g. reserving a token ticker) and set by the Polymesh Governing Council.
+Fee payment is split at a 4:1 ratio between the Network Treasury and block-creating node operator.

-Charged and set by developers of smart contracts and smart extensions.
-While these are not yet activated for Polymesh, further details will be provided on specifics of the mechanism, fee split, and more, determined through the on-chain governance process.
+Not yet activated for Polymesh, developer fees are charged and set by developers of smart contracts and smart extensions.
+Details on the specifics of the mechanism, fee split, and more will be determined through the on-chain governance process.